microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 ### Introduction

 Historically, version control has been the first component that teams implement as they start on a project.
 It is one of the oldest and most well understood components of DevOps.
-Version control systems allow developers to colloborate and simulataneously contribute to the same codebase.
+Version control systems allow developers to collaborate and simultaneously contribute to the same codebase.
 They can also help teams track versions (so code can be rolled back if bad changes are made) and track bugs, work, and testing by the team.
 Please take a moment to review the [Git handbook](https://guides.github.com/introduction/git-handbook/) to understand the basics of version control, focusing on the distributed version control technology, Git.

 ### Challenge (if not supplied a repo to work in)